Noann0/Noann0/README.md

 ## 👋 Hey, I'm Noann

 I'm an 18-year-old engineering student in the preparatory cycle at [UTT](https://www.utt.fr) (Troyes, France), on my way to becoming an engineer.
-Passionate about AI, web development, and building things — bots, apps, tools — I'm at the beginning of my coding journey and I'm diving deep.
+Passionate about AI, cybersecurity, web development, and building things — bots, apps, tools — I'm at the beginning of my coding journey and I'm diving deep.

 > *"The best way to learn is to build."*